GLFC-WET/hydroweight/README.md

   return(hwa_test_categorical[[xx]])
 }

-## Extract only the summary table and bind results, see names of dataframe
+## Extract only the summary table and bind results, see names of data frame
 results_agg <- lapply(results, function(x) {
   x[[1]]
 })